SNOW FENCE INFORMATION

 Snow fences commonly found in Iowa:

-- Temporary fences, which are typically 4-foot tall and made of wood lath or plastic material and placed on private land during the winter months.
+- Temporary - typically 4-foot tall, lath or plastic material fencing, placed on private land during the winter months.

-- Permanent fences, which are usually 6-foot tall and made using a wood frame with plastic fence attached to the face of the fence.
+- Permanent - usually 6-foot tall, wood frame with plastic fence attached to the face.

-- Living snow fences, which are made of trees, bushes or native grasses that are natural barriers to blowing snow.
+- Living snow fences - trees, bushes or native grasses that are natural barriers to blowing snow.

-- Standing corn snow fences, which are made by using 8-12 rows of standing corn leftover after the harvest.
-The landowner is paid for the corn, but is able to harvest the corn in the spring..
+- Standing corn snow fences - leaving 8-12 rows of standing corn after the harvest.
+The landowner is paid for the corn, but able to harvest the corn in the spring.

 Benefits to public